StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/create-a-task.md

 <!-- md:permission `manageTask` -->

-This topic provides step-by-step instructions for creating a [task](about-tasks.md) in TheHive.
+Create a [task](about-tasks.md) in TheHive to organize and track investigative work within a case.

 <h2>Procedure</h2>